mmistakes/minimal-mistakes/_posts/2024-01-25-websockets-in-http4s.md

 import cats.effect.IO
 import Server.server

-object Program extends IOApp.Simple: override def run: IO[Unit] = server[IO]
+object Program extends IOApp.Simple {
+  override def run: IO[Unit] = server[IO]
+}
 ```

 Above, we define the `run()` function by calling `server[IO]`.
 Finally, we can run our application by calling `sbt run` in the terminal.
 When we navigate to `localhost:8080/chat.html` in our browser we should get the following page:

 ![Chatbox](../images/websockets/01.png)

-## 3. Websocket Introduction
+## 3. WebSocket Introduction

-In this section, we'll learn some important information needed to understand to code that follows.
+In this section, we'll learn some important information needed to understand the code that follows.
 WebSockets send and receive data in a data structure called a WebSocket Frame that can be divided into two types, namely, **Data frames** and **Control frames**.

 ### 3.1.
 Data Frames